At SoftNAS, we’ve configured over 1,000 Amazon VPCs for companies of all sizes: small businesses, Fortune 100 companies, and everything in between.

 Common AWS VPC Mistakes

-And so just a couple of common mistakes, and this comes from our support team that they see the customers do.
-It’s that each of these deployments require two ENIs or two NIC interfaces, and both of those NICs need to be in the same subnet.
-You need to make sure that you check this when you’re creating your instances or adding the ENS, and make sure that both NICs are in the same subnet.
+Each of these deployments require two ENIs or two NIC interfaces, and both of those NICs need to be in the same subnet.
+Make sure that you check this when you’re creating your instances or adding the ENS, and make sure that both NICs are in the same subnet.

-The other common is that one of the health checks we actually perform is to do a ping between the two instances, and the security group isn’t always open to allow the ICMP health check to happen which will cause an automatic failover to happen if we can’t gain access to the other instance.
+Another common error is that one of the health checks we actually perform is to do a ping between the two instances, and the security group isn’t always open to allow the ICMP health check to happen.
+This will cause an automatic failover because we can’t gain access to the other instance.
 We do actually leverage an S3 bucket here in our HA deployment as a third party witness, so if you deploy SoftNAS as your private subnet, we do need to gain access to the S3, either via NAT or the configuration of an S3 endpoint within the VPC.

 SoftNAS Cloud NAS Overview